TheCodyKnight/Learnt2/README.md

-# Learnt2
+# Resources
-contains tips&amp;tricks I learnt for web development
+contains tips&amp;tricks I learnt for web development, also code snippets and other useful stuff.